No Metallicity Preference in Fast Radio Burst Host Galaxies: Host Galaxy Properties

 \section{Host Galaxy Properties}

-We summarize the FRB host galaxy properties used in this study in Table~\ref{tab:frb_host_data}, including redshift, stellar mass, SFR, and oxygen abundance derived from the O3N2 calibration $\Oabundance$.
-We also indicate whether each host passes our sample selections described in \S~\ref{s:data}.
+We summarize the FRB host galaxy properties used in this study in Table~\ref{tab:frb_host_data}, including redshift, stellar mass, SFR, and oxygen abundance derived from the O3N2 calibration ($12 + \log(\mathrm{O/H})$).
+We include the parent sample ($N=45$) that can be plotted on the BPT diagram (i.e., those passing Selection Step~1 in Table~\ref{tab:selection}).
+We also indicate whether each host passes our sample selections for ``volume-limited'' and ``no-volume-limit'' samples described in \S~\ref{s:data}.
 Errors on $\Oabundance$ represent 1$\sigma$ lower and upper uncertainties propagated from the measurement errors of the emission line intensities; when plotting, these are replaced by the intrinsic scatter of the C17 calibration ($0.09$ dex) if smaller.